IPVanish vs. NordVPN: which service to choose?

 The pricing plans of these two providers differ substantially both in length and discounts offered.
 Add IPVanish's 500 GB cloud storage option to the mix, and it becomes quite difficult to tell right away which service offers a better deal.
 Let's break it down and see which one wins this round.

 |Check Pricing||Check Pricing|

-I want to emphasize that the numbers you see here and on IPVanish's website are either for your plan's first month or year.
-Afterward, they go up fast, ranging from $7.5/month to $9.99/month.
+I want to emphasize that the number for the annual plan you see here and on IPVanish's website are for your plan's first year.
+Afterward, it goes up to $7.50/month.
 Of course, if you're fine with switching to another provider or paying the full price after the initial subscription period, there's no reason to skip this deal.

-Furthermore, NordVPN sports an even cheaper two-year deal for $3.30/month.
+NordVPN sports a great two-year deal for $3.29/month.
 That's 72% off of its monthly price for you.
-Compared to IPVanish's annual plans, you save 21% with and 29% without SugarSync.

 Both services come with a 30-day money-back guarantee.
 Each also has a 7-day free trial but it's iOS-only for IPVanish.
 Meanwhile, NordVPN allows you to make use of the trial on both Android and iOS devices.

 Overall, you should ask yourself – do I need 500 GB of encrypted storage?
 If you'll end up saving everything in Google Drive or Dropbox anyway, there's not much point in paying extra.
 And if you start saving for SugarSync, don't forget that, at least for now, it only comes with the VPN, which accounts for the majority of the price.

 As my NordVPN vs. IPVanish comparison is about VPNs, I have to ignore that sweet SugarSync deal and still declare IPVanish the winner.
 It's simply cheaper because of the huge discounts for your first billing period.